CONvergence

-CONvergence is an annual multi-genre fan convention.
-This all-volunteer, fan-run convention is primarily for enthusiasts of Science Fiction and Fantasy in all media.
-Their motto is "where science fiction and reality meet".
-It is one of the most-attended conventions of its kind in North America, with approximately 6,000 paid members every year.
-The 2022 convention was held across four days at the Hyatt Regency Minneapolis in Minneapolis, Minnesota.
+Convergence (stylized "CONvergence") is an annual multi-genre fan convention.
+This all-volunteer, fan-run convention is primarily for enthusiasts of science fiction and fantasy in all media.
+The motto is "where science fiction and reality meet".
+It is one of the most-attended conventions of its kind in North America, with approximately 6,000 paid members in some years.
+The 2023 convention was held across four days at the Hyatt Regency Minneapolis in Minneapolis, Minnesota.

 Attractions

 The convention is known for several attractions, which are available to members throughout the event.